 ABSTRACT:

 Epstein Barr virus (EBV), the most prevalent viruses known to infect humans belongs to the herpes family.
-The genome of the Epstein-Barr virus is the first human herpes virus to be fully sequenced.
+The genome of the EBV is the first human herpes virus to be fully sequenced.
 Infectious mononucleosis is a condition that commonly occurs in adulthood presenting with symptoms such as fever, sore throat and generalized lymphadenopathy.
 Here we present a case in which an infection was disguised as leukemia due to similar presentation of the disease thus, emphasizing the need for proper history to be taken in all patients.
 A 16-year-old female was admitted with complaints of fever-evening rise of temperature, cough with expectoration, loss of appetite and generalized tiredness for few days.
 On admission, the general physical examination revealed mild pallor,leucocytosis, elevated LDH and deranged LFT.
 Based on her symptoms and elevated total count she was suspected of ALL.In view of leucocytosis and presence of atypical cells in peripheral smear oncology consultation was sought in order to rule out acute lymphocytic leukemia.
 Her acute leukemia comprehensive panel revealed no blast cells and predominant T cell population seen.
-Igm anti-viral capsid antigen for EBV was positive (18.70).
+IgM anti-viral capsid antigen for EBV was positive (18.70).
 The patient was managed conservatively.
 Her WBC counts came down with decrease in the percentage of atypical cells in peripheral smear and downward trend of LDH.The patient was followed up in the outpatient department after one week and had regression of lymph node enlargement as well as normalization of WBC counts.
 It is essential to get the complete history of the patients to all possible exposures of infection and to include EBV-associated syndromes in differential diagnosis.
 A Thorough evaluation must be conducted to avoid mistakenly diagnosing the patient with lympho proliferative neoplasms.

 Keywords: Epstein Barr virus (EBV), Infectious mononucleosis, leucocytosis.